2018 Punjab provincial election: Janoobi Punjab Sooba Mahaz

 On April 10, 2018, 10 of the ruling PML-N's prominent elected candidates from South Punjab, parted ways from the party and announced a movement for the creation of South Punjab province.
 The movement was titled Janoobi Punjab Sooba Mahaz (lit.
 Front for South Punjab Province).
 In the coming weeks, the movement garnered widespread support and dissident MPs from the ruling coalition, as well as independents, started joining it.
 At its peak, the movement had the backing of 42 MPs.
 On May 8, 2018, the movement announced its merger with Pakistan Tehreek-e-Insaf, the opposition party in the province, after PTI assured JPSM's leaders that creating the South Punjab province is a priority item in their manifesto for the 2018 elections.

 Results

-The results showed a virtual tie between the Pakistan Tehreek-e-insaf and the Pakistan Muslim league (N).
-With Independents joining the party, Pakistan Tehreek-e-insaf came up just short of an absolute majority.
-Pakistan Tehreek-e-insaf and Pakistan Muslim league (Q) formed a coalition government in Punjab assembly.
+The results showed a virtual tie between the Pakistan Tehreek-e-Insaf (PTI) and the Pakistan Muslim League (N) (PML(N)).
+With 24 independents joining the party, the PTI came up just short of an absolute majority.
+The PTI and the Pakistan Muslim League (Q) (PML(Q)) formed a coalition government in Punjab Assembly.